Maatd23/Qshare/README.md

 To log out, click on the profile button at the bottom left of the sidebar.
 There, you will find a logout button to end your session.

-Thank you for using QShare!
+Thank you for using my app!
 If you encounter any issues or have any questions, please feel free to reach out for support.
 Enjoy managing your orders with ease!